 That's why thoughtful planning matters.

-It's why strong collaboration matters.
+It's why collaboration matters.

-Hospitality Is the Foundation of Entertainment
+Hospitality Is the Foundation of Experience

 In reality, entertainment begins the moment a guest arrives.